kiehozero/atu-fundda2022/README.md

 **Task**: Adapt the code in Ian's initial tutorials to generate a 1000 character-long string with weights based on the previous two characters.

+**Comments**: I couldn't get this to work as I expected, so I have included my workings knowing that it doesn't currently function correctly.

 **References**:

 W3Schools (2022) "Python - Nested Dictionaries".
 Available at [W3Schools](https://www.w3schools.com/python/python_dictionaries_nested.asp) (Accessed 28th December, 2022).